Slow Cooker Cube Steak

 • Cube Steak: This meat is naturally tougher because it’s typically cut from a cow’s shoulder or hind end.
 It’s also put through a tenderizer before packaging; hence, why it has the indentions.

-• Brown Gravy Mix: In order to jumpstart the beef gravy mix for the cubed steaks, you’ll want to use two premade gravy packs like this.
+• Brown Gravy Mix: To jumpstart the beef gravy mix for the cubed steaks, you’ll want to use two premade gravy packs like this.

 • Beef Broth: Whereas water would be mixed with the gravy packet, using the broth will give it more of a beef flavor.